apollographql/apollo/design/high-level-reactivity.md

 ![Block diagram](block-diagram.png)

 Individual designs for each of the components incoming -- for example, how does the invalidation server work?
 The goal of this document is mostly to outline how they will all work together.
+We want all of the components of the system to have clean, well-documented APIs so that you can write your own implementation of any part if you need to.

 It's a lot of stuff, but a lot of it already exists thanks to the Relay project, and some of the things can be contributed by the community once the structure is clearer, for example some of the database drivers.